-Each of the volumes published so far has been written by experts in the covered fields – from textiles, manuscripts, miniatures, calligraphy, sculpture, ceramics, and metalwork from the various cultural periods in Uzbekistan.
-The materials range from the Bronze Age to Hellenistic, Buddhist, Sogdian, medieval Islamic, and Timurid masterpieces.
+Each of the volumes published so far has been written by experts in the covered fields – covering textiles, manuscripts, miniatures, calligraphy, sculpture, ceramics, and metalwork from the various cultural periods in Uzbekistan.
+The artworks included range from the Bronze Age to Hellenistic, Buddhist, Sogdian, medieval Islamic, and Timurid masterpieces.
 Additional volumes cover the arts of the 19th century Khanates and early documentary and artistic photography in Uzbekistan.

 Among the recently produced volumes are Manuscripts of Maverannahr in the collections of French museums, Central Asian Art in the Collections of the University of Cambridge, Sogdian Numismatics in the Collection of the British Museum, Decorative and Applied Art of Uzbekistan in the Collection of the Museum of Asia and the Pacific in Warsaw, and Masterpieces of the Timurid Period from museum collections in Uzbekistan.

 A corollary to this project, already being undertaken by the government of Uzbekistan, is to modernize and expand the country’s museum infrastructure.
-This project will also result in greater exposure to art from around the world for the people of Uzbekistan by developing expertise in museology and encouraging cooperation between global institutions and Uzbekistan’s museums.
+This project is intended to bring greater exposure to art from around the world to the people of Uzbekistan by developing expertise in museology and encouraging cooperation and exchanges between global institutions and Uzbekistan’s museums.

 Leading the Way in Re-framing the International Dialog on Cultural Heritage

-In fact, the World Society’s (and the Uzbekistan government’s) far-sighted approach of prioritizing cooperation with foreign institutions and collectors, will be far more productive of international loans, gifts, and exchanges than policies demanding repatriation.
-American private collectors and museum representatives were invited to Tashkent for the August 2019 conference to see the Project’s outstanding achievements so far and to encourage them to join in the next phase of the project, which is to publish important materials from Uzbekistan in U.S. and Canadian collections.
+In fact, the World Society’s (and the Uzbekistan government’s) far-sighted approach of prioritizing cooperation with foreign institutions and collectors is likely to be far more productive of international loans, gifts, and exchanges than policies demanding repatriation.
+American private collectors and museum representatives were invited to Tashkent for the August 2019 conference to see the Project’s achievements so far and to encourage them to join in the next phase of the project, which is to publish important materials from Uzbekistan in U.S. and Canadian collections.

 Meetings in Uzbekistan Followed by an International Gathering in Washington, DC